tamslo/gitlab-issue-automation/README.md

 The script also checks whether labels for custom issue management on a board view exist (see `adaptaLabels`).

 If an issue is due, the `TodayLabel` or `ThisWeekLabel` will be added if it is not present and no `OtherLabels` exist that indicate that the issue is in progress.
 If the `TodayLabel` is added and the `ThisWeekLabel` present, the latter will be removed.

+### Add Standup Notes

+A helper will create standup meeting notes on the day of the `prepare-standup` recurring issue, if the issue exists and no notes exist yet.
+All issues that were updated between the last standup meeting note and the current one will be included as a list to help filling out the table (included as template).